Freshman seminar bridges food, environment and culture

 Shelton was thrilled.

-In the course, "Science, Society and Dinner," first-year students learn the basics of knife skills, sautéing and palate education; they learn about the water cycle, sustainable agriculture and the biochemistry of taste — and how they all fit together.
+In the course, "Science, Society and Dinner," first-year students learn the basics of knife skills, sautéing and palate education — along with the water cycle, sustainable agriculture and the biochemistry of taste — and how they all fit together.

 As Shelton said, you can't learn about food without getting your hands dirty.
 So one night a week, the students sliced, breaded, fried, baked and ate together.
 But before that, they listened as guest lecturers spoke about the science of food — the chemistry, social tradeoffs and history.
 They also took field trips to farms.